yayyzan/RISCV-Processor/Yazan_README.md

 - Learning the command line: I see myself always using the command line, even after completing the CPU, due to its convenience and simplicity.

+- Learning how to use Git/GitHub: I found Git to be very convenient for group work as it allows members to work in sync.
+I see myself using it in the future, even for personal projects.

 --------
 ## 4.1 What I would do differently